 UPDATED MARCH 18, 2020 I MECHELLE ACERO-PALMA, MD

-It is a necessity for the public to be informed of their responsibility to take charge of their own health, and exhaust their own resources and capacity to live healthfully as much as they could.
 We will be discussing some salient points that each one should understand so we can have the advantage of preventing the disease spread and most importantly, to get our cells ready to combat the viral invasion.

 WHAT IS NOVEL CORONAVIRUS?